ardiajaa/QRCode-Generator/README.md

 3. Generate the QR code
 4. Download or save as needed

+### Scanning QR Codes
+1. Switch to the "Scan" tab
+2. Allow camera access
+3. Point your camera at a QR code
+4. View the scan result
+5. Copy or open the scanned content

 ## 🔧 Customization

 ### Adding a Logo
 1. Click the logo upload button
 2. Select an image file
 3. The logo will be automatically centered in the QR code
+4. Preview the logo before generating

 ### Changing Colors
 1. Use the color picker to select your desired color